Cancer - colorectal

 - A multivitamin daily, containing the antioxidant vitamins A, C, E, the B-complex vitamins, and trace minerals, such as magnesium, calcium, zinc, and selenium.

-- Omega-3 fatty acids, such as fish oil, 1 to 2 capsules or 1 to 3 tablespoonfuls oil daily.
+- Omega-3 fatty acids, such as fish oil, 1 to 2 capsules or 1 to 3 tablespoons oil daily.
 Population studies suggest that omega-3 fatty acids may reduce the risk of developing colon, breast, or prostate cancer.
-A few preliminary studies seem to suggest that fish oil might help reduce the growth rate of colon cancer cells, but more research is needed to know for sure.
+Preliminary studies suggest that fish oil might help reduce the growth rate of colon cancer cells.
+More research is needed.
 Ask your doctor before taking high doses of supplemental fish oil, which can increase the risk of bleeding, especially if you are taking blood-thinning medications, such as warfarin (Coumadin) or aspirin.
 Cold-water fish, such as salmon or halibut, are good sources to add to your diet.

 - Probiotic supplement (containing a mixture of organisms including Lactobacillus acidophilus), 5 to 10 billion CFUs (colony forming units) a day.
 These "friendly" bacteria help keep the digestive tract healthy.
 Preliminary evidence suggests that probiotics might help reduce recurrence of tumors in people who have had surgery to remove colon cancer.
 Refrigerate your probiotic supplements for best results.